Fulton Speedway: History

 Asphalt racing was on the weekly schedule until 1978.
 The track was reopened as a 3/8 mile dirt oval in 1979.

 in July 1998, Harvey, Joan, and David Fink purchased the track.
 Since 2009, the track, along with the Brewerton Speedway, has been owned by John and Laura Wight.
 The Wights previously owned the Can-Am Speedway.

+Outlaw 200

+In 1986, Benway presented a 200-lap event, featuring small-block modifieds, dubbing it the Victoria 200 in honor of his recently deceased wife.
+The event grew to be one of the most prestigious Modified races in the Northeast, and while motor rules were opened up to include big-block engines for a period, in 2023 the race returned to its roots as a small-block program.